-I was underwhelmed with this Lisbon attraction.
+I was underwhelmed with this attraction.
 It’s just like riding any other public transport vehicle!

-However, if you’re keen to tick it off your Lisbon bucket list, I’d advise catching it from the west end of town, arriving into Alfama simply to disembark.
+However, if you’re keen to include it in your Lisbon itinerary, I’d advise catching it from the west end of town, arriving into Alfama simply to disembark.
 Travelling to board a mode of public transport seems counter-productive so it depends how much time you have.

 I caught Tram 28 from Basilica de Estrela (a 20-minute walk from Bairro Alto) on a Monday morning in December and had no problems getting a seat.
 In peak periods, be extra safe and catch it from the first stop, Campo Ourique.
 The earlier you go, the better.